ThuNganPythonista/Django-AuthenticationSystem-Tutorial/README.md

 Here, you already inherited `date_of_birth` and `email` from `AbstractUser`

 + **AbstractBaseUser**: Same as `AbstractUser`, the difference is that you will create a completely new based on your idea.
 You will define yourself fields such as username, email ...
 It will be the better choice if you want more control over how your user model is built.
+For example, n the case of a model with 3 fields: color, code, logan, if you want more flexibility and do not want to use Django's default fields like username, email, you can use AbstractBaseUser.

 Similarly, you create `models.py` file under your app :